Landlord Rental Vacancy Rate Guide (+ Calculator & Statistics)

 Vacancies are inevitable for everyone who invests in real estate, but it becomes a big problem if units remain unoccupied for weeks or months at a time.
 Fortunately, it’s relatively easy to learn how to efficiently turn over rental units and prevent units from long-term vacancies.

-The best ways to decrease vacancy rates are:
+The best ways to decrease rental vacancies are:

-- Improve curb appeal: Whether you have an apartment complex or single-family rentals, making them look clean and appealing will significantly impact your ability to attract and keep good tenants.
+- Improve curb appeal: Whether you have an apartment complex or single-family rentals, making the properties look clean and appealing will significantly impact your ability to attract and keep tenants.

 - Offer amenities: When possible, offer on-site conveniences like parking, laundry, a fitness center, or security.
 These will help attract more tenants and potentially allow you to increase rental prices.

-- Establish an efficient communication system: Make sure tenants can easily communicate with the landlord, property manager, and maintenance member when necessary.
+- Establish an efficient communication system: Ensure tenants can easily communicate with the landlord, property manager, and maintenance member when necessary.
 This improves the tenants’ experience and builds trust, which helps keep them motivated to take care of the property.
-It also helps you stay on top of maintenance requests.
+It also enables you to stay on top of maintenance requests.

 - Consistently maintain properties: By maintaining properties on an ongoing basis, you won’t have to designate time to make repairs and updates when tenants move out.
 This should include preventative care like changing air filters, pest control, and checking smoke detectors.
 Use a property maintenance checklist to track these tasks.